UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_04.md

 [Instructions for how to install and work with Altair saver can be found here](https://github.com/altair-viz/altair_saver/).
 After it is installed, you can save as PNG by typing `chart.save('my-chart.png')`.

 ---

+## What is the difference between saving in different formats?

+-   PNG is a bitmap/raster format
+    -   Use to store data in a fixed grid of pixels
+    -   Good for photos and complex illustrations
+    -   Zooming in causes the image to become blurry/pixelated
+    -   The file size depends on the number of pixels
+-   SVG is a scalable graphics / vector format
+    -   Stores data as text with mathematical formulas
+    -   Good for simpler illustration
+    -   Zooming in retains perfect quality
+    -   The file size depends on the number of objects and their complexity

+Notes: In additional to saving as PNG, we could also have saved as SVG by changing the file extension accordingly.

+What is the difference between these two options?

+-   PNG is a bitmap/raster format
+    -   Stores data in a grid of pixels of different colors
+    -   Zooming in causes the image to become blurry/pixelated
+    -   The file size depends on the number of pixels
+    -   Often ideal for photos and complex illustrations
+-   SVG is a scalable graphics / vector format
+    -   Stores data as text by describing objects with mathematical formulas
+    -   Zooming in retains perfect quality
+    -   The file size depends on the number of objects and their complexity
+    -   Often ideal for simpler illustration such as most charts

+Saving as HTML has similar advantages and disadvantages as SVG.
+In fact HTML uses SVG for creating the graphics.

+Another common format is PDF, which can be a combination of raster images and scalable graphics formats. `altair_saver` allows you to save as pdf, but you have to follow specific installation steps in the instructions we linked to in the last slide.

+---